sharetribe/flex-docs/src/docs/operator-guides-useful-information/features/index.md

 ## Content management

 You can manage much of your marketplace texts and images in Flex Console.
-In Flex, the term _microcopy_ refers to small snippets of text in the user interface, such as button labels, error messages and help texts.
-You can modify existing microcopy messages in Flex Console with no development work required, and add new messages with custom development.
+Marketplace texts include small snippets of text in the user interface, such as button labels, error messages and help texts.
+You can modify existing marketplace texts in Flex Console with no development work required, and add new messages with custom development.

 In addition, you can create content pages, and modify the content of existing ones, using Flex Console.
 You have full control over how the